mpalmer79/VeriFlow/docs/build.md

 1. Inspect the repo first.
    - Read the current backend and frontend structure fully.
    - Identify actual files for:
-     - document service and related routes
-     - record detail page and document/evidence UI
+     - record detail page and extracted components
+     - admin/debug routes and any current admin surfaces
-     - frontend API layer and shared types
+     - frontend API helpers/types
-     - auth/security/config
-     - CORS setup
+     - auth/session/token usage in frontend
-     - tests and fixtures
+     - app config and environment loading
+     - Docker/deployment assets
+     - README/docs
+     - CI files
      - migrations
-     - GitHub Actions / CI if present
-     - Dockerfile / deployment assets if present
-     - README and project docs
+   - Confirm the current preview, download, verify, integrity, delete, and admin route behavior before changing them.

 2. Preserve the current architecture.
    - Keep FastAPI + SQLAlchemy + local evidence storage
    - Keep Next.js app structure
-   - Do not introduce cloud services
+   - Keep current backend route structure unless a small cleanup is clearly better
-   - Do not redesign the entire auth system
+   - Do not redesign auth architecture
-   - Do not replace the core workflow engine
+   - Do not replace the evidence model
+   - Do not introduce cloud storage or new infrastructure providers beyond Railway groundwork

 3. Prefer modifying existing files.
    - Avoid duplication
-   - Extract modules/components where necessary
-   - Reuse current patterns unless they are actively harmful
+   - Reuse current components/helpers where sensible
+   - Extract additional components only when they improve clarity

 4. Keep correctness ahead of appearance.
-   - UI polish must not reduce capability clarity
+   - UI polish must improve usability, not just appearance
-   - CI must run meaningful checks, not fake green workflows
+   - Railway groundwork must be real and coherent
-   - security hardening must not be purely cosmetic
+   - Testing groundwork must support future confidence, not just check a box

-5. Do not half-implement platform features.
+5. Do not overbuild.
-   - If you add CI, it must actually run
-   - If you add Docker, it must be coherent
-   - If you tighten secrets/config, do it correctly
-   - If you refactor services/components, remove the old god-file patterns cleanly
+   - No giant admin dashboard
+   - No design-system rewrite
+   - No heavy frontend framework changes
+   - No premature multi-environment deployment complexity

 6. Minimal comments.
    - No AI-style comments